 1. Remove excess dead skin and smooth out fine lines, reducing the signs of aging.
 This can be done through physical or chemical exfoliation.

 2. Penetrate deep into the younger skin to clean dirt or infection.
-Note: this is chemical is done only through chemical exfoliation.
+Note: this is done only through chemical exfoliation.

 Physical Exfoliation: using abrasive ingredients topically to remove dead skin.
 Examples include DIY scrubs using fine foods (sugar, herbs, crushed apricot kernels, almond shells, or coffee grounds), derma-rollers, micro-fiber cloths, loofahs, brushes, and our choice: Konjac sponges.